-The goal of the Informedia Digital Video Library project is to establish a large, online library featuring full content and knowledge-based search and retrieval of digital video, primarily for educational purposes (Christel, 1994; Christel, 1995; Wactlar, 1996).
-Informedia's News-On-Demand system (Hauptmann and Witbrock, 1997) specifically addresses the problem of providing efficient access to news videos which requires entirely automatic segmentation and indexing.
-News-On-Demand uses the video, audio and closed captions for segmentation and also includes a largevocabulary, speaker-independent, continuous speech recognizer.
+Given the difficulty of image-based content analysis, processing the audio track and closed caption information is an attractive alternative.
+The goal of the Informedia Digital Video Library project is to establish a large, on-line library featuring full content and knowledge-based search and retrieval of digital video, primarily for educational purposes (Christel, 1994; Christel, 1995; Wactlar, 1996).
+Informedia's News-On-Demand system (Hauptmann and Witbrock , 1997) specifically addresses the problem of providing efficient access to news videos which requires entirely automatic segmentation and indexing.
+News-On-Demand uses the video, audio and closed captions for segmentation and also includes a large-vocabulary, speaker-independent, continuous speech recognizer.
 Speech recognition allows them to align the closed captions with the video and to provide words for indexing where closed captions are unavailable.
-Their archive is built using MPEG-I for the video, with one Pentium PC used for the digitization and a supplementary platform for the SPHINX-II speech recognition system.
+Their archive is built using MPEG-II for the video, with one Pentium PC used for the digitization and a supplementary platform for the SPHINX-II speech recognition system.

 The VISION system (Gauch, 1994, 1995, 1997) shares many of the goals of the News-On-Demand project, but we further constrain the problem by requiring a system which is capable of making all news stories available within seconds of their broadcast.
-In addition, we have designed the system to run continuously on a dualprocessor Pentium PC.
-Thus, one can monitor multiple broadcast channels costeffectively by devoting one commodity computer per channel, all of which feed the indexing information to a central database.
+In addition, we have designed the system to run continuously on a dual-processor Pentium PC.
+Thus, one can monitor multiple broadcast channels cost-effectively by devoting one commodity computer per channel, all of which feed the indexing information to a central database.
 Because of these constraints, we perform limited processing of the audio track during automated scene segmentation and content analysis.
 In particular, audio information is used only to combine shots.
-Closed captions are required in almost all television broadcasts, and they are a valuable source of information for video segmentation.
-The text associated with each scene is also used as input to our full-text retrieval engine to search the video library for material of interest.Our major contribution is an exploration of what can be achieved in entirely automatic archive construction running real-time on commodity hardware.
+Closed captions are required in almost all television broadcasts, and is a valuable source of information for video segmentation.
+The text associated with each scene is also used as input to our full-text retrieval engine to search the video library for material of interest.
+Our major contribution is an exploration of what can be achieved in entirely automatic archive construction running real-time on commodity hardware.